Ampersand-ASL/amp-hub/docs/user.md

 * [https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/amp-hub-20260128-x86_64.tar.gz](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/amp-hub-20260128-x86_64.tar.gz)

 **Before starting the service** make a few adjustments /usr/etc/amp-hub.env file.
+This file contains the settings of the environment variables that the server needs to operate.
 These lines will probably need to change:

     # ===========================================================
     # Configure these settings before starting your node.